rust-lang/rust-forge/src/policies/crate-ownership.md

 An audit should be performed on all existing potentially "official" crates, collecting them in a list and roughly determining what their team and category should be.

-(We have a list with a preliminary audit already and plan to post it to this RFC as an example soon)

 Once we have this list, we can approach teams with lists of crates and request that they verify that the categorization is accurate.
 In the case of some crates this might take some time as the team may need to work out what their intentions are with a particular crate.

 Then, working with the teams, we make these changes to their documentation.
 We also make sure all crates have the appropriate `rust-lang/teamname` github owner, and remove personal accounts from the owners list.